 In numerical terms, if $5,000 of the $10,000 win pool has been bet on your selection, that equals 50 percent of the pool.
 If only $1,000 of the $4,000 place pool in the same race has been bet on your selection, that equals only 25 percent of the pool, or a 100 percent overlay.

 In reality, finding 100 percent overlays in the place pool is a rarity, but finding overlays of between 25-35 percent is not uncommon.
 Waiting for and spotting these types of overlays requires great patience and a trained eye for the tote board, but they can increase your odds of making a profit and beating the 15-20 percent track takeout.

-Finally, if you really like a horse at odds of better than 5-1, a win bet is probably the play, but if your selection is 9/2 or less and the favorite is lukewarm odds of 8/5 or higher, a place bet or win-double-place bet can be a solid alternative to win betting that offers a good chance of making a profit while at the same time reducing your risk.
+Finally, if you really like a horse at odds of better than 5-1, a win bet is probably the play.
+But, if your selection is 9/2 or less and the favorite is lukewarm odds of 8/5 or higher, a place bet or win-double-place bet can be a solid alternative to win betting.
+One that offers a good chance of making a profit while at the same time reducing your risk.